Reality Check!

 First, Second and Third Place finishes

-The Lakes Region Art Association’s 85th Annual Members Exhibit is once again in the rearview mirror.
+The Lakes Region Art Association’s 85th Annual Members Exhibit has come and gone.
+September 1st marks the end of this fantastic event and exhibit.
 Between Stephanie and Mike, five fine artworks were entered and three won ribbons.

 Petals & Possibility